justin-calleja/Gut-wiki/Spies.md

 You should read the page on doubling before using this, as there are some gotchas with doubling.

-The following asserts can be used to "spy" on doubled objects:
+The following methods can be used to "spy" on doubled objects:
 * `assert_called`
 * `assert_not_called`
 * `assert_call_count`
+* `get_call_parameters`

 #### <a name="assert_called">assert_called(inst, method_name, parameters=null)
 This assertion is is one of the ways Gut implements Spies.
 It requires that you pass it an instance of a "doubled" object.
 An instance created with `double` will record when a method it has is called.
 You can then make assertions based on this.